Table of contents

 - Certified Financial Manager (CFM)

-When adding items such as certifications and other credentials to your resume, be sure to add the full name of the certificate and the acronym to your document.
+When adding items such as certifications and other credentials to your resume, be sure to include the full name of the certificate and the acronym to your document.
 This ensures that an applicant tracking system (ATS) will understand your level of expertise.

-Add a cover letter
+Add a Cover Letter

 Seize the opportunity to stand out from your competitors by including a customized cover letter with your executive resume.
 Learning how to write a cover letter that showcases your personality can help persuade an employer that you’re the ideal candidate they’re seeking.

-If you need a cover letter quickly, visit our Cover Letter Builder for automated text suggestions tailored to an executive role.
+If you need a cover letter quickly, visit our Cover Letter Builder for generated text suggestions tailored to an executive role.
 Customize the suggestions to align with your own style, and you’ll significantly enhance your prospects of securing an interview in no time.

 -